andrewjscott/pands-problem-sheet/README.md

 which is done using the str() method.
 The round() method is used to restrict the calculated value to two decimal places, as per the example result of '20.06' in the task outline.

 After reading about the string isX methods in the book "Automate the Boring Stuff with Python" (2015, p.
-130), the code was edited to include the method isDecimal() along with a while and if statement.
+130)[4], the code was edited to include the method isDecimal() along with a while and if statement.
 This is to ensure that the user enters a valid whole number, and if the enter something that is not a whole number, the code will inform the user of their error and ask them to enter a number again.
 This will repeat until the user enters a valid whole number.

-#### References
-1. W3schools.com.
-2021.
-Python User Input. [online] Available at: <https://www.w3schools.com/python/python_user_input.asp> [Accessed 15 March 2021].
-2. W3schools.com.
-2021.
-Python Data Types. [online] Available at: <https://www.w3schools.com/python/python_datatypes.asp> [Accessed 15 March 2021].
-3. W3schools.com.
-2021.
-Python Arithmetic Operators. [online] Available at: <https://www.w3schools.com/python/python_operators.asp> [Accessed 15 March 2021].
-4. Sweigart, A., 2015.
-Automate the boring stuff with Python: practical programming for total beginners.
-No Starch Press.

 ## Weekly Task 2 - secondString
 >  Write a program that takes asks a user to input a string and outputs every second letter in reverse order.